Nouran-Ebrahim/Matching_tasck2/README.md

 - Bootstrap
 ## Features
 - Choose the picture and its answer to match.
-- Get the mark (:heavy_check_mark:)  and correct audio effect with the correct answer.
+- Get the matching line  and correct audio effect with the correct answer.
 - Get the mark (:x:) and wrong audio effect with the wrong answer.
 - Show correct answer button with matching lines.
 - Reset the game button.